Electoral districts of Ukraine

+Elections

 The next election to the Verkhovna Rada (set to be in 2023) will be (for the first time) with different regional open lists (with again an electoral threshold of five percent) and a return (and thus an abolishment of the constituencies with first-past-the-post voting) to only one national constituency.

 In the 2019 Ukrainian parliamentary election Ukraine used the mixed electoral system for the elections of people's deputies, 225 deputies were elected to the Verkhovna Rada of Ukraine by the proportional electoral system (party lists) and 225 by the first-past-the-post electoral system.

 On presidential elections and for proportional part of parliamentary elections, electoral districts are intermediate links of aggregation of voting results.
 After the counting of ballots, precinct election commissions determine the results of voting at their precincts.
 Thereafter, district election commissions determine the results of voting within their electoral districts by summing up the results from all the polling stations belonging to the district.
 The Central Election Commission then sums up the results of all electoral districts, including the Foreign one, to determine the final results of the voting.
 In addition to votes counting, district election commissions also deal with many other organizational issues within their electoral districts, including appointing the personal composition of precinct election commissions.